f-is-h/mcp-easy-copy/README.md

 2. Extracting the names of all configured MCP services
 3. Presenting them in an easy-to-copy format at the top of the tools list

 Although Claude can now automatically select the appropriate MCP services in most scenarios, there are still situations where users need to explicitly specify an MCP service name.
+These situations include:

+- When you have many MCP services configured, making the tools list long and difficult to navigate
+- When specific MCP services offer multiple callable actions, further increasing the list length
+- When you need to direct Claude to use a specific service rather than relying on its automatic selection
+- When troubleshooting or comparing results between different MCP services

 This tool bridges that gap, making all available services easily accessible without having to search through configuration files.

 ## Features